jpanken/jpanken.github.io/_posts/2016-11-17-databases.md

 prompts the user to answer the questions and prints the answers to a .sql file.
 I run braid2.sh, which prompts for the answers, inserts the data into the mysql database script, then dumps the data into braid0.sql.
-Then, I do the LOAD DATA command and it loads the data (ignoring any duplicate).
+Then, I do the LOAD DATA command and it loads the data (ignoring any duplicates).
 Not so simple, but we have a database.